LossyDragon/Rocket-Plugin-Jail-Time/README.md

 #Notice
-This is a fork of JailTime by ApokPT (https://github.com/ApokPT) and is hobby to better learn C# and API development for Rocket.
+This is a fork of JailTime by ApokPT (https://github.com/ApokPT) and was hobby to better learn C# and API development for Rocket.

-The plugin is working with Rocket 4.6.4.0+ but I cannot guarantee 100% of this plugint to be working (yet).
+The plugin should work with Rocket 4.9.7.0+, but I cannot guarantee 100% of this plugin to be working.

-### >> All of this is a Work-in-Progress. :) <<
+### >> This plugin is no longer in development from me! <<

 # JailTime
 ### Send players to jail